Breeders Cup Horse Betting

 Is It Legal To Bet On The Breeders Cup In The United States?

 US gambling laws do not outlaw horse betting from offshore betting sites.
 In fact, the federal government even carved out an exemption in the Unlawful Internet Gambling Enforcement Act of 2006 (UIGEA) just for legal horse betting.
+You will also find specific laws for off-track horse betting outlined in the Interstate horse-racing act of 1978.

 States can also create laws legalizing or criminalizing in-state horse betting.
 While the majority of states have kept the sport legal, some have opted out.
 However, unless specific state laws forbid offshore horse betting (none that we know of), bettors can access offshore sites to place their bets.